 VP of Partnerships & Client Services

-Tracey recently joined the Food Bank as the Vice President of Partnerships & Client Services in 2016.
+Tracey joined the Food Bank as the Vice President of Partnerships & Client Services in 2016.
 She is responsible for directing and leading the Food Bank’s partnerships with our 840 programmatic partners and client services we offer, as well as other hunger relief organizations.
-She will be instrumental in leading the Food Bank’s work developing non-traditional, strategic partnerships and building the capacity of partner agencies to provide more nutritious food and services to clients to close the meal gap in Northeast Ohio.
+She is charged with leading the Food Bank’s work developing non-traditional, strategic partnerships and building the capacity of partner agencies to provide more nutritious food and services to clients to close the meal gap in Northeast Ohio.
 Tracey holds a Master’s Degree in Public Administration from Cleveland State University.
 She is a member of the Leadership Cleveland Class of 2009.
 Tracey was recognized by Kaleidoscope Magazine Forty-Forty Club and Crain’s Cleveland Business Magazine “40 Under 40” articles.

 Vice President of External Affairs